gatsbyjs/gatsby/docs/docs/programmatically-create-pages-from-data.md

 ### Prerequisites

-Though you can use any data source you'd like, this guide will show how to create pages from markdown files (following after the example introduced in [earlier guides](/docs/adding-markdown-pages/)).
+Though you can use any data source you'd like, this guide will show how to create pages from Markdown files (following after the example introduced in [earlier guides](/docs/adding-markdown-pages/)).

-### Creating Pages
+### Creating pages

 The Gatsby Node API provides the [`createPages`](/docs/node-apis/#createPages)